after surgery care

 use medicine safely

 All necessary prescriptions will be provided before you leave the hospital.
 Please ask about Dayton Children’s outpatient pharmacy options.
+You can track the medicines your child is taking by using this tracking sheet.
 Note the following suggestions for safe medication use:

 - Reread the label when giving each dose.